Krisenberg/Pricer/README.md

 ## Dependencies
 This project is based on the Microsoft .NET framework [versions 7.0.*].
 Be sure that you have installed a proper SDK on your machine.
-If not - you can download it from this website: https://dotnet.microsoft.com/en-us/download/dotnet/7.0.
+If not - you can download it from this website: <a href="(https://dotnet.microsoft.com/en-us/download/dotnet/7.0)" target="_blank">https://dotnet.microsoft.com/en-us/download/dotnet/7.0</a>.